Support making RiG more international!

 Research budget of the Academies’ Programme

-The Union of the German Academies of Sciences and Humanities administers the Academies’ Programme, which is funded equally by the German states (Länder) and the Federal Government with a total budget of 72.9 million euros (2022).
-As the individual Academies of Sciences are state institutions rather than federal institutions, their basic budgets are funded solely by their respective states.
+The Union of Academies is institutionally funded by the member academies’ home states and proportionately by the Academies’ Programme.
+The Union administers the Academies’ Programme, which is funded equally by the German states (Länder) and the Federal Government with a total budget of 75.0 million euros (2024).

 Union der deutschen Akademien der Wissenschaften